2025-26 Academic Year “Full Tuition”: $13,400*

 - ALL students are eligible for scholarships from the “original individual” tax credit.

-- In the cases of public school transfer or previous STO award, written verification of public school attendance or prior STO award is required.
+- In the cases of public school transfer or previous STO award from another STO, written verification of public school attendance or prior STO award is required.
 See the PSAV Form (Public School Attendance Verification) or Previous STO Award Form available from IBE on their website.

 For friends/family who want to help you —